 For the background of this piece I chose to use a landscape picture of a snowy scene.
 First, I added in the large planet.
 To do this I pasted a stock picture of a planet i found on the internet into my scene.
 I then set this layer to "overlay."
 Next I duplicated the planet layer and this layer from "overlay" to "normal" with an opacity of 13%.
 I also added a "gaussian blur" to this layer to give it a more natural look.
 After applying layer masks to both layers, I used the "gradient tool" to create a fading effect on the planet.
 I then partially erased the parts of the planet that are covered by clouds from the background layer.
 Using the "blur tool" I then blurred around the edge of the planet to give a smooth transition into the sky and make it seem as if to have an atmosphere.
 After using the dodge tool to add contrast to the lit side of the planet, I added in the smaller moon using the same method.
 With so much empty space in the top left of my picture I decided to add some comets.
 To do this, I started with a small dot using the "brush tool" on a new layer.
 I then applied applied a stylized filter of "wind" to this layer and repeated this three times.
 After applying a "gaussian blur" to the comets, I applied a distort filter of "shear"to curve the light streams.
 Finally, after adding some contrast and saturation it was complete.
+Resources:

 Background